A Warrior's Last Steps Home

 This 1LT had brought 2LT Lundell from Afghanistan to the USA.
 They had served together and they were close.
 2LT Lundell’s wife asked him to bring him home and to come to the funeral.

-The cart was escorted by his family, the Honor Guard, and at least six airport police to a hangar.
-In the hangar, 2LT Lundell was taken from the cart and placed into the hearse.
+The cart was escorted by his family, the Honor Guard, and at least six airport police to a hanger.
+In the hanger, 2LT Lundell was taken from the cart and placed into the hearse.

 The ride to the mortuary was somber.
 Every police officer in the valley must have been there.
 I have seen the motorcade when the President of the US visited Utah and it was nothing compared to what I saw this time.
 Every intersection was blocked for the entire 15 mile trip.
 Police were not leap frogging to get ahead to the next intersection, they were already there.
 It was below freezing, yet there were officers on motorcycles.